signalfx/apmworkshop/apm/k8s/collectorconfig/README.md

 If you want to make changes and update the `spanprocessor.yaml` or add more configurations, use:
 `helm upgrade --resuse-values`

+To see the structure of the inital Collector config:

+See list of configmaps:``
+`kubectl get configmap`

+You'll see something like: `splunk-otel-collector-1625344942-otel-agent`

+Viwe initial configmap that was installed:

+Substitute your agent install value i.e. `1625344942` with the one from your list:
+`kubectl get configmap splunk-otel-collector-1625344942-otel-agent -o yaml`

 [Click here to return to k8s APM lab](../README.md)